kiryk/akeros/README.md

 ### Writing an external program

-Every userspace program should start with the 3 directives shown below, then the user can feel free writing a regular assembly program using system calls referred by the _user.inc_ file.
+Every userspace program should start with the 3 directives shown below, after them the user can feel free to write a regular assembly program using system calls referred by the _user.inc_ file.

 ```
 bits 16